 Beth was born in Charlotte, NC and raised in the primarily in the Carolina region and Florida.
-She put this site together with JB Bermudez after it was requested by a magazine in 2015.
-“It was a foreign magazine, and before they published me, they wanted to know what I was about.
-The site also differentiates me from the other Beth Adair’s.
-Nationwide there are at least 24”, Beth said.
+She put this site together with Junito Bermudez after it was requested by a Oxygen Magazine AU in 2015.
+“I’m one of 24 Beth Adair’s in the USA, and that doesn’t even count the Elizabeth’s”.

 Her degree is a Bachelor of Science in Liberal Studies from the University of Central Florida.
 Check her Linkedin profile if you’re interested in checking on her job skills, check there.

 Projects during the course of her career at Delta Air Lines have included being on the board for the Delta Running Team in the 90’s, raising thousands of dollars running her first marathon for Leukemia Research, volunteering for the USO in Jacksonville and New York City She’s also has done photo shoots free on spec, or with paid project campaigns over the course of the last 28 years of her employment.

 “I don’t use my flight passes if I’m getting paid, as it violates company policy.
 Twice I have bought plane tickets to photo shoots where money was involved.
 One of the funnest shoots i ever did was on a layover.
 I worked a trip to get to Dublin, and when I landed worked with a radically energetic crew, Jim Schofield Photography, in Phoenix Park”.
 Irish record holder Brian Ankers worked with her.
 (He was paired with her and they had never met prior to the shoot).